eclipse/xtext/xtext-website/documentation/15_runtime_concepts.md

 For each language there is an implementation of [ISetup]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/ISetup.java) generated.
 It implements a method called `createInjectorAndDoEMFRegistration()`, which can be called to do the initialization of the language infrastructure.

-**Caveat**: The [ISetup]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/ISetup.java) class is intended to be used for runtime and for unit testing, only. if you use it in a Equinox scenario, you will very likely break the running application because entries to the global registries will be overwritten.
+**Caveat:** The [ISetup]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/ISetup.java) class is intended to be used for runtime and for unit testing, only. if you use it in a Equinox scenario, you will very likely break the running application because entries to the global registries will be overwritten.

 The setup method returns an [Injector]({{site.javadoc.guice}}/com/google/inject/Injector.html), which can further be used to obtain a parser, etc. It also registers the [Factory]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/resource/Resource.java) and generated [EPackages]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EPackage.java) to the respective global registries provided by EMF.
 So basically after having run the setup and you can start using EMF API to load and store models of your language.

 ## Setup within Eclipse-Equinox (OSGi) {#equinox-setup}

-Within Eclipse we have a generated **Activator**, which creates a Guice [Injector]({{site.javadoc.guice}}/com/google/inject/Injector.html) using the [modules](#guicemodules).
+Within Eclipse we have a generated *Activator*, which creates a Guice [Injector]({{site.javadoc.guice}}/com/google/inject/Injector.html) using the [modules](#guicemodules).
 In addition an [IExecutableExtensionFactory]({{site.javadoc.eclipse-platform}}/org/eclipse/core/runtime/IExecutableExtensionFactory.html) is generated for each language, which is used to create [IExecutableExtensions]({{site.javadoc.eclipse-platform}}/org/eclipse/core/runtime/IExecutableExtension.html).
 This means that everything which is created via extension points is managed by Guice as well, i.e. you can declare dependencies and get them injected upon creation.

-The only thing you have to do in order to use this factory is to prefix the class with the factory **MyDslExecutableExtensionFactory** name followed by a colon.
+The only thing you have to do in order to use this factory is to prefix the class with the factory *MyDslExecutableExtensionFactory* name followed by a colon.

 ```xml
 <extension point="org.eclipse.ui.editors">